-I understand that some widowers, including those who, like me may have discovered love again, have lingering difficulty in dealing with the visible triggers of grief Valentine’s Day presents.
-For them, permit me to offer a few suggestions.
+I understand that some widowers, including those who, like me, may have discovered love again, have lingering difficulty in dealing with the visible triggers of grief Valentine’s Day presents.
+For them, please permit me to offer a few suggestions.

 2. Spend some time working on your family tree, capturing memories about your wife for future generations to enjoy.
 You may even want to write your wife a letter and insert it into your family tree’s archives.

 3. Spend time with your grandchildren, perhaps taking them on a day-trip to show them their grandmother's favorite park, the home of her youth, or where the two of you met.
 And be sure to take the little ones to their grandmother’s favorite restaurant and buy their lunch while you’re there.